YesCT/business-applications/README.md

 ### Thoughtfulness
-## showing concern for the needs of other people
+## showing concern for the needs of people

 Note:
-- showing consideration for others
-- intentionally making decisions that will benefit people
+- intentionally making decisions, that will benefit people